Azure/autorest.typescript/packages/typespec-test/test/contentsafety_modular/generated/typespec-ts/README.md

 ### ContentSafetyClient

-`ContentSafetyClient` is the primary interface for developers using the Azure ContentSafety REST client library.
+`ContentSafetyClient` is the primary interface for developers using the Azure ContentSafety client library.
 Explore the methods on this client object to understand the different features of the Azure ContentSafety service that you can access.

 ## Troubleshooting